 We explore what trends, influencers, disruptors, patterns, drivers and determinates exist today and in the near future that we need to be aware of, and attend to?

 We gain information from the organization, partners and suppliers, industry, market, customers, community, politics and legislation sources and our planet.
 This information is integrated and displayed by mediums such as data analytics, social media, AI and internal information feedback systems (both business performance and cultural information).

-Dialogue and exploration centers around topics such as (and not necessarily in this order):
+Dialogue and exploration centres around topics such as (and not necessarily in this order):

 - What business are we in?

 - What is our brand?
 What are we known for?
 What do we want to be known for?
 How do we create such through customer and market experience?

 - How do we develop and retain customers?

 - What are our key products and services?

 - What are our business / pricing models?